Best Practices for Billing Managers

 See a list of common rejection reasons here

-Tips for Troubleshooting:
+Helpful Hints for Troubleshooting:

 • Use the Claim Status Report by Claim to get a picture overall of the main reasons why claims are being rejected.
 You’ll want to filter by Queue “Payer” and then create a pivot table to get a count by claim issue.

-Electronic enrollments allow AveaOffice to do a lot of the work for you, however, when an ERA is downloaded and unable to automatically match to a claim, it will show in this tile.
+• Electronic enrollments allow the RCM to do a lot of the work for you, however, when an ERA is downloaded and unable to automatically match to a claim, it will show in this tile.
 This revenue isn’t fully realized until it is matched to a claim and it will reflect in your reporting.
 It’s important to implement discipline and timeliness on your team related to payment matching.

-• Filter the Claim Payments Report by Payment Matching Status “Unmatched Payments” for any date range to get summary totals or detail.
+• Filter the Claim Payments Report by Payment Matching Status: Unmatched Payments for any date range to get summary totals or details.
 This could be helpful to understand the dollar value and impact of unmatched payments as well as identify any trends across payers, service types, dates submitted, etc.

-Claims gather here when the balance on a posted claim is more than the charged amount, or patient responsibility exceeds the billed charges.
+• Claims gather here when the balance on a posted claim is more than the charged amount or patient responsibility exceeds the billed charges.
 This happens when the payer sends multiple ERAs for the same claim without sending offsetting ERAs, which accounts for the charges and adjustments numerous times.
 Learn more in this article.

 Best practices for your processes: